connectrpc/connectrpc.com/docs/governance/project-governance.md

 - Each maintainer may cast one vote, with a simple majority required for approval.
-- Any decisions affecting multiple repositories must be discussed in an RFC, discussed below.
+- Any decisions affecting multiple repositories must be discussed in an RFC, described below.

 ## Project-wide decisions

 To make decisions affecting multiple repositories, Connect uses RFCs: pull requests adding a public design document to the [website and governance repository][governance-repo].
-The process for opening an RFC is documented in the [contribution guide][governance-contrib].
+The mechanics of opening an RFC are documented in the [contribution guide][governance-contrib].

 The decision-making process for RFCs is the same as it is for other pull requests &mdash; discussion, followed by consensus or a formal vote among maintainers.
-However, the list of maintainers for the governance repository is handled specially: it includes all the maintainers of Connect implementations, but not maintainers of standalone interceptors, testing utilities, and similar ancillary projects.
-This policy considers the needs of each language-specific Connect ecosystem, keeps the voting process lightweight, and lowers the bar for creating small new projects.
-As detailed below, new Connect implementations are identified during the repository creation process.
+However, the list of maintainers for the governance repository is handled specially: it includes all the maintainers of Connect implementations, but not maintainers of ancillary projects.
+This policy considers the needs of each language ecosystem while keeping votes lightweight and minimizing disincentives to expanding the project.

+### Implementations vs ancillary projects

+The authoritative list of Connect implementations &mdash; whose maintainers may vote on RFCs &mdash; is the [governance repository's `MAINTAINERS.md` file][rfc-maintainers].
+Thus, changing the list of implementations requires a pull request, which must be approved and merged by the current governance repository maintainers.

+Implementations are the foundation of the Connect project.
+They typically build atop a widely-used HTTP library and implement the Connect RPC [protocol].
+Implementations may be client-only, like the [Swift implementation][connect-swift], or they may support both servers and clients, like the [Go implementation][connect-go].
+The maintainers of each Connect implementation represent the interests of their language community in the RFC process.

+Ancillary projects build atop implementations to provide optional features or conveniences.
+Examples include interceptors, Envoy filters, and runtime Protobuf descriptor access.
+Maintainers of ancillary projects may vote on pull requests in their individual repositories, but may not vote on Connect RFCs (unless they are also maintainers of an implementation).

 ## Becoming a maintainer